Repeat Credit: Can the course be repeated for credit? If yes, select the Repeat Credit? checkbox and additional required fields will appear.

 Credit Limitation Text: If applicable, indicate limitations on credit; for example: *

-- Only two units of credit for students who have previously taken Sociology 120A.
+- Only 2 units of credit for students who have previously taken Sociology 120A.

 - Credit limited to 3 units for students who have taken Biological Sciences 104.